-A periodic risk analysis of the BHC ePHI shall be conducted by the Privacy Officer or his/her designee.
-This risk analysis shall occur at least yearly, and shall be a comprehensive and thorough review of the use, maintenance, and disposal of BHC ePHI.
+A periodic risk analysis of the UEC ePHI shall be conducted by the Privacy Officer and/or Security Officer or his/her designee.
+This risk analysis shall occur at least yearly, and shall be a comprehensive and thorough review of the use, maintenance, and disposal of UEC ePHI.

-On a regular basis (or whenever environmental or an operational changes occur that significantly impact the confidentiality, integrity or availability of specific information systems that contain ePHI), BHC will conduct the risk assessment using the following steps:
+On a regular basis (or whenever environmental or an operational changes occur that significantly impact the confidentiality, integrity or availability of specific information systems that contain ePHI), UEC will conduct the risk assessment using the following steps:

-Conduct an Inventory.: Inventory BHC information systems containing ePHI and the security measures protecting those systems.
+Conduct an Inventory.: Inventory UEC information systems containing ePHI and the security measures protecting those systems.